 Review your job description and key tasks, what could you do better, more

 creatively?
 Just imagine it’s your first day on the job.

 Burnout can take years to set in and finding the right solutions won’t happen overnight either.
 Learn to recognise your triggers, and the reasons behind why you’re feeling stressed by your working life.
 Then you can make direct choices to get back on track.

-All the best from Imran Kamal and the Accountants First team in Porirua and Wellington.
+All the best from Imran Kamal and the Advisory Accountants team in Porirua and Wellington.

 A contributing factor in the downfall of many SMEs

 What once made you joyously jump out of bed can leave you hitting the snooze button on the alarm clock, post-work related nightmare.
 There are many reasons for burning out: